Some of the considerations you’re likely to come across when buying your first home.

-Certain state and territory governments offer additional incentives to first home buyers, some which involve stamp duty concessions, so research what’s on offer in the area where you’re buying.
+Certain state and territory governments offer additional incentives to first home buyers, some of which involve stamp duty concessions.
+It’s often worth researching what’s on offer in the area where you’re buying.

 Eligible first home buyers can withdraw voluntary super contributions (which they've made since 1 July 2017), to put toward a home deposit.

 Under the First Home Super Saver Scheme (FHSSS), first home buyers who make voluntary contributions into their super can withdraw these amounts, up to certain limits, in addition to associated earnings, from their super fund to help with a deposit on their first home.